-There are no express provisions under the Competition Law regarding price squeezes.
-But, the abuse of dominant position may involve direct or indirect imposition or application of unfair purchase or selling prices or other trade conditions.
+There are no express provisions in the CL regarding price squeezes.
+But the abuse of dominant position may involve direct or indirect imposition or application of unfair purchase or selling prices or other trade conditions.
 Price squeezes are likely to qualify under this provision.

-24 Refusals to deal and access to essential facilities
+Refusals to deal and access to essential facilities

-The Competition Law provides that abuse of dominant position may take a form of refusal to enter into transactions with other market participants or amending the provisions of a transaction without an objectively justifiable reason.
+The CL provides that abuse of dominant position may take a form of refusal to enter into transactions with other market participants or amending the provisions of a transaction without an objectively justifiable reason.

-Thus, the Competition Council determined that a/s Liepajas Siltums, holding a dominant position in the market of supplying heat in the city of Liepaja and holding under the law an exclusive right to seal hot water meters, without objectively justifiable reason had refused to enter an agreement with the participant of the market of supply and sealing of hot water meters.
-A/s Liepajas Siltums was ordered to enter an agreement.
+Thus, the CC determined that Liepajas Siltums, holding a dominant position in the market of supplying heat in the city of Liepaja and holding under the law an exclusive right to seal hot water meters, without objectively justifiable reason had refused to enter an agreement with the participant of the market of supply and sealing of hot water meters.
+Liepajas Siltums was ordered to enter an agreement.